TheBeardedBerry/UnicodeBrowser/README.md

 * Figure out how to successfully read character names from the icu db e.g. ⚔ -> "Crossed Swords".
 Currently calling [u_charname](https://github.com/unicode-org/icu/blob/f8aa68b0c1c9584633e7a61157185f1a2c275f58/icu4c/source/common/unames.cpp#L1450) gives me a `u_file_access_error`.
 Names would be particularly useful for characters which don't display correctly.
 * Use the character names as a starting point to getting useful search e.g. [see this example](https://www.compart.com/en/unicode/search?q=cross#characters)
 * Block search & filtering (e.g. hide unchecked languages by default)
-* Figure out how to detect �, ￼ et al., so they can be (optionally) filtered out.
 * Persist window state
-* Improve initial load time
 * Settings page for adding new presets
 * Your suggestions?